BytesClub/Tic_Tac_Toe/README.md

 	* Git Bash
 	* Any text editor
 * A GitHub account
+* Download [ghb](https://github.com/BytesClub/ghb) and get notified about GitHub Issues/PR on your bash terminal

 ### Getting Started
 * Fork the repository to your profile.